I want to thank California Avocados for sponsoring this post, and helping me to share my passion for avocados and delicious food with y’all.

 - Using a knife or pizza cutter (my preference) slice the quesadillas into fourths and serve with shredded lettuce and more grilled avocado cream sauce, for dipping.

-* Top the grilled avocado cream sauce with a sprinkle of smoked paprika for added color and flavor * add a little extra spice by mixing a Tbsp of chopped chipotles in adobo sauce to your black beans before spreading them on the tortilla.
+add a little extra spice by mixing a Tbsp of chopped chipotles in adobo sauce to your black beans before spreading them on the tortilla.